 Mid-Late January – Cavaddee (Mauritius), a colorful religious festival celebrated by the Tamil Hindu population in Mauritius.
 Devotees fast for ten days before the festival and then carry large replicas of temples and deities to the rivers to be cleansed and blessed by priests.
 An eye catching feature of the celebration is the piercings that many devotees undergo to show their devotion to the son of Shiva.

-January/February – Africa Cup of Nations (2017) the continent’s biggest soccer championship, held every two years.
+January/February – Africa Cup of Nations the continent’s biggest soccer championship, held every two years, next one in 2019.
 If you’re traveling in Africa during the Cup, you’ll know when the important matches are being played because countries literally come to a standstill to watch or listen to the games.

 If you want to attend these festivals and events, just contact us and we will customize your itinerary to include them!